mjbots/moteus/lib/python/README.md

 ## Bus-optimized usage ##

 To optimize bus usage, it is possible to command multiple controllers simultaneously.
-In this mode, a "router" must be manually constructed.
+In this mode, a "transport" must be manually constructed.

 ```